Section 5: Applications!

 After enough of these experiences, she began to understand that in order to use her hearing, she had to wait until it was quiet.

-When it was quiet, Lorraine was able to hear all the cars from plenty far away, such that she could be confident that it was clear to cross whenever it was quiet there.
+When it was quiet, Lorraine was able to hear all the cars with plenty of warning, such that she could be confident that it was clear to cross whenever it was quiet there.

 We talked about our conclusions:

 Dona: Wow, you can hear them quite a distance when it's quiet ...
 QUITE a distance.